-Read more about these service or get in touch to ask a question by calling (877) 457-TECI or online.
+Read more about these services below or ask a question by calling (877) 457-TECI or online.

 A Phase I ESA is typically the first step in the due diligence process for environmental contamination.
 It’s an investigation to identify the possible existence of hazardous materials on the property, although it doesn’t typically include actual sampling of contamination sources such as air, soil, groundwater and construction materials.
 The EPA specifies the standards for a Phase I ESA, which are partially based on ASTM Standard E1527-13.